awisniew90/application-stack-intro/README.md

 # application-stack-intro

+NOTE: This branch does not include a devfile and is intended to demonstrate how the stack's devfile can be downloaded automatically from the devfile registry.

 This app is a simple but complete JAX-RS sample for use with the Open Liberty application stack.
 It includes a basic REST API, integration tests, and the MicroProfile Config, Health, and Metrics features.

 ### Getting Started